Getaway Amalfi CoastAccess

 From the same square there is a path to the Lido One Fire Beach.
 There is a sign that says "Alla Spiaggia".
 Warning: the way to the beach is full of stairs.
 Everyone knows that the Amalfi Coast is vertical, right?
 Here you have the evidence.
 The descent is relatively easy, but the return is hard.
 Another warning: do not expect a sandy beach.
 It is a cement platform with sun loungers and umbrellas.
 Honestly, I got a disappointment.
 Looking towards the sea on the right hand side there is a ramp with colored boats, a huge rock wall and the threes that reach the water.
 I liked this scenario much more.

 To eat, the truth is that I didn't look for or ask anyone anything.
 I was walking and, suddenly, I saw a tiny restaurant with a peculiar terrace.
 Its name "Che Bonta" was even more curious.
 It was crowded and located very close to the hotel.
 The clam pasta was delicious, but I can't explain the desserts.
-The semifreddo, like an iced cake, fascinated me so much that I went to take one of it every night I was on the Amalfi Coast.
+The semifreddo, like an iced cake, liked me so much that I went to take one of it every night I was on the Amalfi Coast.

-One of the must visit is Ravello.
+Ravello must be visited.
 It has only one thing that is already worth the visit: the famous Terrazza dell'Infinito.
 Very photographed and published in all networks on thousands of occasions.
 Upon arrival in Ravello, you should visit Piazza Duomo and Piazza Centrale.
 They are next to each other; In fact, there is no separation between them.
 Here there are only two things to see: the Cathedral and enjoy some of the terraces.
 It's okay, but there's nothing else to see.
 From this square you have to go to Villa Cimbrone.
 The way is lovely.
 Narrow streets that pass between historic houses with stone walls and it shows, from time to time, both the vertical mountain and the wonderful Amalfi Coast.
 You will recognize Villa Cimbrone sure.
 It is a 5 star hotel that has maintained the original architecture of the 12th century.
 It is an obligation to pay the €7 access to the hotel to enjoy its large gardens and infarct views of the Terrazza dell'Infinito.
 The first thing you'll find is a beautiful little cloister from the 16th century; but I assure you that the rest of the gardens and the same path is lovely.
 Stop in the crypt...
 I loved it!
 Walking along the avenue of immensity and ending the views from the Terrazza are already worth the price of admission.
 It is formed by a series of white marble busts that stand out against the blue background of the sky or the sea.

 Leaving Ravello and going direction to Castiglione, the road gives beautiful views of the remains of the Basilica Sant'Eustachio.
 At Castiglione you just have to see the spiaggia.
 I'm not going to lie you, I just got out of the car to take the picture because I found the verticality of the stone wall of the beach beautiful.
 Nothing else.